librato/librato-rails/README.md

 Full information on configuration options is available on the [configuration wiki page](https://github.com/librato/librato-rails/wiki/Configuration).

-Note that if Heroku idles your application measurements will not be sent until it receives another request and is restarted.
-If you see intermittent gaps in your measurements during periods of low traffic this is the most likely cause.
+If Heroku idles your application, measurements will not be sent until it receives another request and is restarted.
+If you see intermittent gaps in your measurements during periods of low traffic, this is the most likely cause.

+Please note that a Paid Plan is required for tracking Custom Metrics in Heroku.
+Choose a Librato add-on plan here (https://elements.heroku.com/addons/librato#pricing).

 ## Automatic Measurements